muppet9010/Factorio-JD-17-Simulation/README.md

 # Factorio-JD_17_Simulation
 The mod aims to emulate 0.17 as known from Factorio Friday Facts.
 It includes the new science pack recipes, full new tech tree, military tech changes, plus gameplay changes.
 It also includes some minor choice non-confirmed and suggested modifications (listed below) based on a streamed discussion with developers.
+It doesn't include the quality of life changes or other changes that would be a full mod in their own right.
 It was designed for use on a community map hosted by streamer [JD-Plays](https://www.twitch.tv/jd_play5)

 This mod subtracts all removed researches and bonuses from teams and thus should work with old saves, but may be a bit bumpy as you will have to re-do some military bonus researches and from recipe changes.
 Advised to start a new game with the mod due to all the recipe and game changes.
 Mod is NOT and will not be compatible with 0.17 when it is released, you will need to remove the mod at this point.